s8simund/Pressure-Sensor-Matrix/README.md

 Close the serial monitor and run the .pde source code in processing IDE.

 Note: Please make sure to check that both the codes are running on the same port.

+# Running the tests
+Tests are done physically using the microcontroller.

+# And coding style tests
+The coding is done using embedded C language for Arduino IDE and java for Processing IDE.

 # Deployment
 The project can be deployed in any environment.